mgavinr/ardhome/docs/COMPONENTS.md

 * Control the direction of current through circuit
 * schottky drop very little voltage, like 0.2v otherwise the same.
 Their symbol is right angle S
 * a zener diode is designed to be wired the wrong way, and has a reference voltage of x when it reaches a certain breakdown voltage.
 Their symbol is a slanted Z.  You can't abuse them by over doing the voltage, check the power across them based on their reference voltage drop.
 They are written 5v1 or 3v3.
-* You can add a fuse to limit current too
+* You can add a fuse to limit current too, fuses are sometimes called PTC (positive temperature coefficient) fuse (MF-MSMF050-2) - i think it means resetable
 ```
 ---->|---
 ```